top of page

 The noun 'dissertation' has its etymological roots in Latin.
 It is derived from the Latin word 'dissertare,' which means 'to discuss' or 'to debate.'
 In ancient Rome, 'dissertare' was used in the context of discussing various topics or engaging in debate.
 Over time, as Latin evolved, it took on a more specific meaning related to scholarly discussions and formal debates.
 When the term was adopted into English, 'dissertation' came to represent a long, formal written document that presents the author's extensive research and findings on a particular subject.
 This academic context emphasizes the thorough and comprehensive nature of the work, reflecting its origins in scholarly discourse and debate.
 Therefore, the etymology of 'dissertation' underscores its use as a noun to denote a substantial and in-depth written work in the realm of academia.

-Quiz: Find the meaning of the noun dissertation:
+Find the correct meaning of the noun dissertation:

 Try Again!